 - Copy of birth certificate

-- Copy of marriage certificate, if applicable
+- Copy of marriage certificate or PACS certificate, if applicable

 Property sellers must have certain property surveys done on their homes, but buyers may request additional surveys (diagnostics immobiliers) at their own cost.